Voter beware: US tells public how to avoid election mischief | WTOP

 The FBI and CISA say in another of the recently issued warnings that cyber actors are continuing to try to break into voter registration and vote reporting systems.
 But the agencies say they haven’t identified any incidents that could prevent Americans from voting or that could change vote tallies.

-In 2016, Russia searched for vulnerabilities in state elections systems across the U.S. and also breached the Illinois voter registration system, probing for access to voting machines, internal networks, voter registration system, electronic pollbooks and vote reporting websites.
-But there is no evidence that any votes were changed, or that the Russian activity affected the outcome.
+In 2016, Russia searched for vulnerabilities in state elections systems across the U.S. and also breached the Illinois voter registration system.
+But there is no evidence that votes were changed, or that the Russian activity affected the outcome.

-This year, the agencies say they believe that it would be difficult to manipulate votes in a way that could affect the election, and that election officials have developed safeguards like provisional ballots, paper backups and backup pollbooks.
+This year, the agencies say they believe it would be difficult to manipulate votes in a way that could affect the election on a grand scale, and that election officials have developed safeguards like provisional ballots, paper backups and backup pollbooks.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.